 Squam's loons are facing multiple co-occurring stressors that are common to loons throughout the state, including climate change, increased recreational activities, increased predator populations, and other threats.
-Contaminant burdens that were higher than on other lakes and elevated rates of lead tackle mortality have, in concert with these other stressors, apparently resulted in disruptions to loon survival, breeding success, and social structure.
-Productivity improved over the previous several years in 2018, with 6 chicks hatched and three that survived.
-While this is an improvement, productivity on Squam remains well below historic levels.
+Contaminant burdens that were higher than on other lakes and elevated rates of lead tackle mortality have, in concert with these other stressors, apparently resulted in disruptions to social structure, loon survival, and breeding success.
+Productivity has improved to an extent each of the past two years; and, in 2020 to date, 9 chicks have hatched and 7 are still thriving on Squam Lake.
+However, average productivity on Squam remains well below historic levels.

-The identification of elevated contaminant levels in inviable Squam loon eggs from failed nests has driven LPC's work to identify sources of contaminants in the Squam watershed and to monitor contaminants in loon eggs.
-Four inviable eggs tested from the 2018 breeding season were lower than the peak levels found in 2005-2007 and followed a stable trend for legacy contaminant levels since 2008.
+The identification of elevated contaminant levels in unhatched Squam loon eggs collected from failed nests has driven LPC's work to identify sources of contaminants in the Squam watershed and to monitor contaminants in loon eggs.
+LPC tested three unhatched eggs from the 2019 breeding season.
+Levels of contaminants in two of the three eggs were higher than mean levels in recent years.
 Levels of PBDE (flame retardants) and PFOS contaminants in these eggs followed slightly increasing trends.
-LPC measured the thickness of eggshells from Squam Lake and other lakes as a first step in LPC's investigation of eggshell thickness in relation to contaminant levels and productivity.
-LPC will be preparing a paper for submission to a peer-reviewed journal of its egg contaminant results.
+LPC is preparing a paper for submission to a peer-reviewed journal of its egg contaminant results.

-Sediment sampling conducted by LPC as part of our efforts to identify sources of contaminants has pinpointed three sites of contaminated sediments.
+Sediment sampling conducted by LPC as part of our efforts to identify sources of contaminants pinpointed three sites of contaminated sediments.
 Levels of contaminants at these locations are above levels identified as being possibly or likely harmful to aquatic life.
-LPC presented these data in a report to New Hampshire Department of Environmental Services (DES) and requested that DES address this issue as soon as possible with options and plans for mitigation.
-DES, the Squam Lakes Association, and researchers at Plymouth State University have recognized the gravity of this situation, and LPC has been instrumental in forming a coalition of agencies and organizations to expand the investigation into contaminants and options for mitigation.
+LPC presented these data in a report to New Hampshire Department of Environmental Services (DES), shared the report with the Squam Lakes Association, and recommended additional testing of sediments and fish.
+As a follow up to LPC's findings, DES tested fish from Squam, issuing a new, more stringent fish consumption guideline in spring 2020 due to elevated PCBs in the fish.
+DES, the Squam Lakes Association, and researchers at Plymouth State University have recognized the gravity of this situation, and LPC has been instrumental in forming a coalition of agencies and organizations to expand the investigation into contaminants and identify options for mitigation.

-In bringing this issue to light and leading a collaboration of state and federal agencies, a university, and non-profit organizations, LPC is ensuring that these issues are not minimized but rather tackled head on to safesguard the health of Squam and all its inhabitants.
-LPC will continue to work to recover Squam Lake's loon population through greatly increased research, monitoring, management, and outreach as part of the Squam Lake Loon Initiative.
+In bringing this issue to light and leading a collaboration of state and federal agencies, a university, and non-profit organizations, LPC is ensuring that these issues are addressed to safeguard the health of Squam and all its inhabitants.
+LPC will continue to work to recover Squam Lake's loon population through intensive research, monitoring, management, and outreach as part of the Squam Lake Loon Initiative.
 This work will continue to inform LPC's conservation efforts for loons on Squam and throughout the state.